(Withholding Information from a Medical Practitioner)

 - patient has received a similar controlled substance/prescription of like use from another practitioner within the previous 30 days

-One of the main problems with this statute is that the term "withholding information" is not defined.
-What if the doctor doesn't ask about prior prescriptions, is it still withholding info if the question was never asked?
+In other words, if a doctor doesn't ask about prior prescriptions, is it still withholding info when the question was never asked?
 The common sense answer would be yes, because that's the plain language of the statute.
 But interpreting Florida criminal statutes is never that easy, and now that lawyers and judges have meddled with it, just throw common sense out the window.
 Courts have interpreted this withholding information statute to actually mean that patients must volunteer information to their doctor even if the doctor never asks!
 Is this still America?

 Prosecutors have a tough time proving doctor shopping cases because, to be found guilty of this crime, they must prove the patient specifically sought to obtain a controlled substance.
 In essence, a patient is only guilty of doctor shopping if he asks specifically for a controlled substance or prescription.
 If a patient goes to the doctor merely describing various aches and pains--and the doctor prescribes certain meds based upon the patient's descriptions--no crime was committed.
 The patient must have specifically sought the controlled substance.
 For more analysis of such a fact scenario, see my article entitled "Florida Police Arresting Patients Who Ask For Controlled Substances".